rkkims/googleflight-scraper/README.md

 *   Missing `origin` or `destination` fields.
 *   Providing `return` segments in `fixed_flights` without `outbound` segments.
 *   Using an unrecognized date format.

 ---

+## Actor Output

+The actor stores its results in the default dataset.
+The output is a JSON object with the following structure:

+**(TODO: Add a sample output JSON object here)**

+---

+## Usage

+### Local Development

+To run the actor locally, you need to have Node.js and Python installed.

+1. Clone the repository.
+2. Install dependencies:
+    ```bash
+    npm install
+    ```
+3. Provide your input in the `storage/key_value_stores/default/INPUT.json` file.
+4. Run the actor:
+    ```bash
+    npm start
+    ```

+### Apify Platform

+When running on the Apify platform, you can provide the input via the UI.
+The actor will run automatically and save the results in the default dataset.

+---